exyi/coberec/docs/thesis/approaches.md

 All of this reduces boilerplate code that would be only initializing the service classes, and it is straightforward to use.
 Of course, there are costs:

+* **transparency**:
-* **transparency**: We cannot just look at the code to see why it creates an unexpected service.
+  We cannot just look at the code to see why it does something unexpected.
   It is also hard to debug, since it is not our code that is being executed.
-* **startup performance**: Reflection is quite slow, and we force the runtime into loading all metadata for types that may not be needed.
+* **startup performance**:
+  Reflection force runtime to load all metadata for types which impose additional startup costs.
-* **throughput performance**: Reflection is slow when we get to invoke many methods.
+* **throughput performance**:
+  Invoking methods via reflection is significantly slower than a standard invocation.
   For example, using Reflection for serializing an object into JSON would be prohibitively expensive, while creating few instances of the services is probably fine.

 ## Linq.Expressions + Reflection.Emit

 In .NET, not only it is possible to use existing types and methods using Reflection, but we can also create new methods and new implementations of interfaces.
+In addition to using existing types and methods via Reflection, .NET also permits creation of new methods and new implementations of interfaces.
-The technique of code generation is very often used to make the code run faster when using Reflection.
+This technique is often be used to improve performance of code that is using Reflection.
 Probably all serializers use it to achieve reasonable performance.

 > As a side note, it is also possible to inspect the bytecode of existing methods.